Churton by Farndon

 Churton by Farndon is a former civil parish, now in the parish of Churton, in the borough of Cheshire West and Chester and ceremonial county of Cheshire in England.
-In 2001 it had a population of 146, increasing to 153 at the 2011 Census.
+In 2001, it had a population of 14 increasing to 153 at the 2011 Census.
 The parish included the southern part of the village of Churton (the northern part was in the adjacent parish of Churton by Aldford).

 History

-Churton by Farndon was formerly a township in the parish of Farndon, from 1866 Churton by Farndon was a civil parish in its own right until it was abolished and merged in 2015 to form Churton.
+Churton by Farndon was formerly a township in the parish of Farndon, in 1866 Churton by Farndon became a separate civil parish, on 1 April 2015 the parish was abolished to form Churton.